 Instructions

-• Sprinkle the chicken breasts with the spices: salt, pepper, cumin, oregano, chili powder, cayenne pepper, and fresh cilantro.
+- Sprinkle the chicken breasts with the spices: salt, pepper, cumin, oregano, chili powder, and cayenne pepper.

-• Add the cream cheese and half-and-half to the slow cooker and stir to incorporate them into the chili.
+- Add the cream cheese and half-and-half to the slow cooker and stir to incorporate them into the chili.
+(If using cornmeal, also add it at this time.)

 Nutrition